Tuesday of the Third Week of Easter

 Father Daniel Ray, LC

-The crowd said to Jesus, “What sign can you do, that we may see and believe in you?
+The crowd said to Jesus: “What sign can you do, that we may see and believe in you?
 What can you do?
-Our ancestors ate manna in the desert, as it is written: He gave them bread from heaven to eat.'”
-So, Jesus said to them, “Amen, amen, I say to you, it was not Moses who gave the bread from heaven; my Father gives you the true bread from heaven.
+Our ancestors ate manna in the desert, as it is written: He gave them bread from heaven to eat.”
+So Jesus said to them, “Amen, amen, I say to you, it was not Moses who gave the bread from heaven; my Father gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven and gives life to the world.”
-So, they said to him, “Sir, give us this bread always.”
+So they said to Jesus, “Sir, give us this bread always.”
 Jesus said to them, “I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst.”

 Introductory Prayer: Lord, I believe that you are present here and now as I turn to you in prayer.
 I trust and have confidence in your desire to give me every grace I need to receive today.
 Thank you for your love, thank you for your immense generosity toward me.
 I give you my life and my love in return.

 Petition: Lord, increase my faith in you and in your Eucharistic presence.

 - God Sets the Table: For the Israelites in the time of Exodus, the manna from heaven was a saving gift.
 It descended daily from heaven so that they would not starve on the journey but be sustained and strengthened to be able to reach the Promised Land.
 The passage through the desert was arduous and long, but every morning there was enough manna to collect and sustain them well for that day.
 The true bread from heaven that the Father gives us—Christ in the Eucharist—does just the same for our souls: It nourishes us that we might not starve here, where spiritual food is scarce.
 It sustains and strengthens us, so we will be able to reach our eternal promised land.